flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAccountAuditConfiguration
-### Gets information about the Device Defender audit settings for this account.
-Settings include how audit notifications are sent and which audit checks are enabled or disabled.
+> Gets information about the Device Defender audit settings for this account.
+Settings include how audit notifications are sent and which audit checks are enabled or disabled.<br/>

 #### Input Parameters
 * `Action` - _required_